Ashwani-Sharma2001/Hotel-Management-with-Microservice-Architecture/README.md

 Microservices Backend with Spring Boot

 Overview
 This project is a Java Spring Boot backend application built on a microservices architecture.
 It consists of three services: Hotel Portion, Rating Portion, and User Portion.
-The services communicate with each other through a Eureka Server for service discovery.
-It has Enabled Spring Security with Jwt_Token.
+It has Enabled Spring Security with Jwt_Token Authentication.

 Features
 Hotel Portion Service: Manages hotel-related functionalities such as creating, updating, and retrieving hotel information.